amygdala/amygdala.github.io/_posts/2019-05-03-automl-tables.md

 <p></p>

-### Specify a schema, and launch the AutoML model training job
+### Step 3: Specify a schema, and launch the AutoML model training job

 After the import has completed, you'll next specify a schema for your dataset.
 Here is where you indicate which column is your 'target' (what you'd like to learn to predict), as well as the column types.